root-mega/Soil-Launcher/README.md

-i fucked up by putting in the commit text thing "how to use git :]", don't think about it plz
+i fucked up by putting in the commit text thing "how to use git :]" in every file, don't think about it plz